-Obesity Medicine 2017 is categorized as a “Group 1” meeting by the American Board of Obesity Medicine (ABOM).
-In order to apply for the ABOM certification exam, physicians must earn at least 30 CME hours through their attendance at a “Group 1” meeting in addition to the other application requirements.
+Obesity Medicine 2019 in Houston is categorized as a "Group 1" meeting by the American Board of Obesity Medicine (ABOM).
+In order to apply for the ABOM certification exam, physicians must earn at least 30 obesity CME hours through their attendance at a "Group 1" meeting in addition to the other application requirements.

 The Obesity Medicine Association ("the association") is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education (CME) to physicians.